sparklingrobots/nano2017/second_draft/meta/Plot.md

 Fi takes matters into her own hands and visits Lo.
 She shares her fear and bolsters Lo's courage.
 Lo sings with the bird and somehow knows she has to go.

 #### ACT TWO -- Act Two belongs to the VILLAIN.
 Make sure the villain is front and center all the dang time.

 5. hero crosses threshold, enter special world.

-Fi and Lo travel to the Well
+Fi and Lo travel to the Well.
+They give her the strong version of the drug they take; she has a bad trip.
+Half the Delvers think this is a terrible idea and are attempting to sabotage her at every turn.

 6. hero encounters enemies and allies, undergoes ordeal that will serve as their initiation